How to Jump Higher: The Ultimate Guide To A Higher Vertical Jump

 Some people may want to cut carbs while on a jump program in order to lose fat fast.

-We definitely recommend against this practice while undertaking jump specific training.
+I definitely recommend against this practice while undertaking jump specific training.

 A low carb diet simply won't allow you to maximise the intensity output in your jump sessions.

 When training to jump higher be sure to eat plenty of healthy fats such as avocado, coconut oil, olive oil, nuts etc.

 Fats play a vital role in optimizing hormones such as testosterone and growth hormone which encourage muscle growth and neuromuscular recovery and therefore potential jump height.

 Losing excess body fat through dietary changes is one of the easiest and fastest way to improve your strength to weight ratio!

 Studies have revealed that both males and females can expect to see similar results from participating in an effective vertical jump program.

 However, it is important to note that females tend to have lower force outputs and muscle size than men which may result in a lower relative potential.

 If you take a male and female of the same body composition, muscle size and training history research suggests that both of these individuals would have very similar potential to increase their muscle mass.